If you have your own car or motorbike you must have a driving licence, road tax and vehicle insurance.

 Using a mobile phone

 It is against the law to use a mobile phone while driving in the UK.
 It is also very dangerous because it can cause you to be distracted.
-The penalty is a fine, starting at £90.
+You can get 6 penalty points and a £2000 fine if you hold and use a phone, sat nav, tablet, or any other device that can send and receive data while driving or riding a motorcycle.
+You will also lose your driving licence if you passed your test within the last two years.
 You are allowed to use a phone if you are safely parked or in an emergency (if you need to call 999).
 Hands-free phones can be used but you can still be stopped by the police if they think you are distracted.

 You and your passengers must wear a seatbelt if your vehicle has them fitted.
-You can get fined up to £440 if you don’t.
+You can get fined up to £500 if you don’t.
 Wearing your seatbelt can save your life, and the lives of other people in the car too.
+You must make sure that children are in the correct car seat for their height or weight until they reach 135 centimetres tall or their 12th birthday, whichever is first.

 You will need to take notice of speed limits when you are driving as these can change frequently and may be different from the country you previously lived in.
 Also, remember that speed limit signs in the UK are in miles per hour (not km per hour).